-Pupil progress meetings are carried out every two weeks to assess and review the progress of children.
+Pupil progress meetings are carried out every term to assess and review the progress of children.
 The class teacher will also continuously be reviewing progress throughout lessons and interventions which will shape future learning.
-Additional meetings will be held with the relevant people to discuss pupils who are not making expected progress or if behaviour needs are affecting their ability to engage in learning activities.
+Additional meetings will be held to discuss pupils who are not making expected progress or if behaviour needs are affecting their ability to engage in learning activities.